Even in winter slowdown, Seattle-area homebuyers face tough market

 Because of slim supply, Tindall said, she is increasingly looking for canceled listings, trying to find houses through word of mouth and sending letters to homeowners asking if they’re interested in selling.

 When it comes to price growth, the Eastside outperformed the rest of King County with an increase in median home price of 17% compared to 2019.
-Median sale price rose from from $949,000 to $1.1 million.
+Median sale price rose from $949,000 to $1.1 million.

 Shoppers north of Seattle are facing tough competition, too.